-□ Low: Probability of a serious risk to individual safety is low; however, an intervention to respond to individual specific needs may be required to reduce vulnerability.
+□ Low: Probability of a seriou risk to individual safety is low however, an intervention to respond to individual specific needs may be required to reduce vulnerability. ; serious risk to individual safety requiring intervention within High: Serious and imminent risk to individual safety requiring immediate action within a maximum of 48 hours.

-□ Medium: Probability of a serious risk to individual safety requiring intervention within a week.
-Bi-weekly follow-up required by phone and visit.
-The number of follow-ups will decrease in line with to the clients' needs.

-□ High: Serious and imminent risk to individual safety requiring immediate action within a maximum of 48 hours.
 Depending on situation, weekly follow-up is required by phone and visit.
-The number of follow-ups will decrease in line with the client's needs.

-No observed need for protection case management services at this time.

-☐ Provide information on available services and how to access them ☐ (If required) ask for consent to conduct a quality referral

-Do all you can to keep the person safe.
-Your primary focus in high-risk situations is to keep the client safe.

-$\hfill\square$ Ask whether he/she wishes to proceed and sign the consent form.

-$\hfill\Box$ If there are immediate lifesaving needs, take immediate action to address them

-\square Agree on an appropriate day/time to meet again and agree on any support he/she needs to participate in the next session.

-$\hfill \square$ Provide your work contact information in case he/she needs to contact you.
+The number of follow- ups will decrease in line with the client's needs.
+No observed need for protection case Do all you can to keep the person safe.
+Your primary focus in high-risk situations is to keep the client safe. management services at □ Ask whether he/she wishes to proceed and sign the consent form. this time. □ If there are immediate lifesaving needs, take immediate action to address □ Provide information on them available services and □ Agree on an appropriate day/time to meet again and agree on any how to access them support he/she needs to participate in the next session. □ (If required) ask for □ Provide your work contact information in case he/she needs to contact consent to conduct a you. quality referral